Typhoon Nancy (1982): Impact

 Prior to Nancy's first landfall, typhoon warnings were issued for much of Luzon and many residents left for shelter.
 The typhoon passed through 10 provinces in the Philippines, resulting in widespread destruction.
 Damage was the worst in Cagayan and Isabela, where 56 people were hurt.
 In the former, 4,378 dwellings were destroyed.
 In Isabela, 2,250 houses were destroyed, displacing 35,744 residents.
 Along a river in Isabela, ten bodies were found.
 Elsewhere, 800 homes were destroyed in Tuguegarao, leaving 1,000 homeless and two injured.
 In Kalinga-Apayao, four fatalities occurred.
 Throughout the nation, many roads were closed due to mudslides.
 There was significant destruction across rice fields, as well as tobacco and cotton plantations.
 The typhoon caused $56 million (1982 USD) in damage, which included $18 million from infrastructure and $26 million from agriculture.
 A total of 96 people died; 81 of the fatalities occurred in three provinces.
 Most of the deaths were by drowning.
 Thirty others were rendered as missing and 186 people were injured.
 A total of 12,464 dwellings were destroyed while 34,111 others were damaged.
 Furthermore, 301,431 people, or 51,532 families sought shelter due to the storm.
+However, another source stated that at least 309 people died in the Philippines due to Nancy's impacts.

 While making landfall in central Vietnam, winds of 140 km/h were measured due to the typhoon.
 A total of 71 persons perished, 290 were injured.
 Around 72,000 homes were destroyed.
 Moreover, 194,000 people were left homeless, including 125,000 people in Vinh.
 In all, 450,000 acre of rice were destroyed; approximately 150,000 acre of rice were submerged in the Thanh Hóa province alone.
 In addition, many houses were submerged in Nghe Tinhe.
 Bình Trị Thiên was also affected by Nancy, but no casualties occurred there.
 Further north, the storm came close enough to Hong Kong to prompt a No 1. hurricane signal.
 All signals were dropped on October 16.
 A minimum pressure of 1009.4 mbar was recorded at the Hong Kong Royal Observatory (HKO) on the October 15.
 Waglan Island recorded a peak wind speed of 48 km/h.
 Meanwhile, Green Island observed a peak wind gust of 78 km/h.
 Tate's Cairn observed a mere .2 mm of rain during the passage of the storm, and only cloudy skies with scattered showers were observed throughout the vicinity of Hong Kong.